oranmehmetsirin/oranmehmetsirin/README.md

 👋 Hey!
 Hallo!
 Zdravo!
 Merhaba!

-💻 I am a Developer of "Software, Full-stack, React, React Native, Mobile" and alsa I am a Open Source Enthusiast.
+💻 I am a Developer of "Software, Full-stack, React, React Native, Mobile" and also I am a Open Source Enthusiast.

 👯 I  am a person who is open-minded, open to learning, have good communication and like teamwork.